Root Canal Therapy in Toronto | Don’t let your tooth die of toothache.

 Root canal therapy consists of the removal of an infected tooth’s dental pulp – The dental pulp is a thin, thread like tissue, located at the center of each of your teeth.
 Once dental pulp suffers from damage, disease, or death, the pulp can be carefully removed by a dentist.
 The remaining space is cleaned, shaped and filled back in.
 The root canal is sealed off upon completion of the procedure.

-With the advancement in the field of dentistry, such teeth can be treated with root canal treatment or endodontic treatment, rather than simply being pulled-out.
+With the advancement in the field of dentistry, such teeth can be treated with root canal therapy or endodontic treatment, rather than simply being pulled-out.
 This saves many teeth that would otherwise be lost.

 Dental pulp can incur damage due to a number of reasons, ranging from a cracked tooth, to a cavity in the tooth.
 If an infected or dead pulp is left untreated, there is often a high possibility that pus might build up at the root’s tip, within the jaw bone, and lead to the formation of abscess / cyst.
 This can destroy the bone surrounding your teeth and cause considerable pain.